credentials/irma_api_server/README.md

     gradle appRun

+You can produce a .war file suitable for Tomcat 7 by running

+    gradle war

 Alternatively, you can build the server, resulting in a standalone package that depends only on Java, as follows:

     gradle buildProduct

-The resulting package will then be stored in `build/output/irma_api_server` and can be started with `start.sh`.
+The resulting package will then be stored in `build/output/irma_api_server` and can be started with `start.sh`. ***NOTE***: before runnung `gradle war` or `buildProduct`, be sure to run `git submodule update --init` first!
+This fetches the [IRMA configuration and keys](https://github.com/credentials/irma_configuration) that are used for the unit tests, which are automatically performed by these two gradle commands.

 # Configuring the server
 Currently, the server expects all configuration files in a single directory.
 The location of this server can be configured by setting a environment variable called `IRMA_API_CONF`, for example,